 Hierarchical Preferential Attachment (HPA)

-This repository contains a python implementation of the cascading detection algorithm.
+This repository contains a python implementation of the cascading detection meta-algorithm.
 It is a thin wrapper around other existing community detection algorithms.
-It keeps track of nodes’ identity through multiple pass of these algorithms, and produces extensive logs containing: time spent on each pass, edge list and clusters detected at each pass, etc. The wrapper handles CFinder (Palla et al.), link clustering (Ahn et al.) and GCE (Lee at al.), i.e. all the algorithms that are analyzed the article.
+It keeps track of nodes’ identity through multiple passes of these algorithms, and produces extensive logs containing: time spent on each pass, edge list and clusters detected at each pass, etc. The wrapper currently handles CFinder (Palla et al.), link clustering (Ahn et al.) and GCE (Lee at al.), i.e. all the algorithms that are analyzed the article.

-I wrote a lot of small and self-contained examples to teach myself new languages and features.
+I sometimes write small and self-contained examples to teach myself new languages and features.

-The most successful outcomes of these experiments are gathered in on github gist.
+The most successful outcomes of these experiments are gathered on my github gist page.

 boost::MPI, and python snippets for multiple modules, such as